husayni/husayni/README.md

 I’m currently pursuing a Master’s in Artificial Intelligence at Cardiff University, where I’m diving deeper into the world of AI research, including cybersecurity and intrusion detection systems for in-vehicle networks.

 📫 Let’s Connect!

 I’m always open to collaboration, whether it’s discussing AI, MLOps, or just exploring new ideas in tech!
 Feel free to reach out or connect with me:

+	•	Email: hussainsyed.dev@gmail.com
+	•	LinkedIn: linkedin.com/in/syehussain

+ -->
+I am an MSc Artificial Intelligence candidate at Cardiff University with 4 years of professional experience in Machine Learning.
+My background lies primarily in developing AI systems that utilize Computer Vision models and, building LLM-based Agents.
+I am also proficient in PyTorch, Docker, and cloud platforms such as AWS and Azure.

+Few Projects I have built include:
+- Coding agent using Opensource LLMs (LLama3, Mistral)
+- Finetuning Llama3 for code generation tasks (using UnSloth)
+- Real-time Multi Camera Sports Car Tracking System (YOLO, KNN, ResNet)
+- Analyzing Vitiligo Progression overtime (using image processing, and YOLO)

+Research Interests:

+I am particularly interested in Explainability and Interpretability in AI, Long-Term Memory and Contextualization in LLMs, and Multi-Modal AI.

+I’m always open to collaboration, whether it’s discussing AI, MLOps, or just exploring new ideas in tech!
+Feel free to reach out or connect with me: